 OTC Markets Group's Policy Regarding Caveat Emptor

 - Promotion/Spam without Adequate Current Information — The security is being promoted to the public, but adequate current information about the company has not been made available to the public.
-Adequate current information must be publicly available during any period when a security is the subject of ongoing promotional activities.
-At such instances, as a matter of policy, when adequate current information is not made available, OTC Markets Group will label the security as "Caveat Emptor."
-Promotional activities may include spam email, unsolicited faxes or news releases, whether they are published by the company or a third party
+Promotional activities may include spam email, unsolicited faxes or news releases, whether published by the company or a third party.

-- Investigation of Fraud or Other Criminal Activities — There is an investigation of fraudulent or other criminal activity involving the company, its securities or insiders.
-When OTC Markets Group becomes aware of such investigation, the company’s securities may be subject to Caveat Emptor
+- Investigation of Fraud or Other Criminal Activities — There is an investigation or other indication of fraudulent or other criminal activity involving the company, its securities or insiders.

-- Other Public Interest Concern — OTC Markets Group has determined that there is a public interest concern regarding the security.
-Such concerns may include but are not limited to promotion, spam or disruptive corporate actions even when adequate current information is available
+- Other Public Interest Concern — OTC Markets Group may determine that there is a public interest concern regarding the security.
+Such concerns may include but are not limited to promotion, spam or disruptive corporate actions even when adequate current information is available.

 When Does Caveat Emptor Get Removed?

-Generally, OTC Markets Group will remove the Caveat Emptor designation once the company meets the qualifications for Pink Current Information or OTCQB and has displayed that there is no longer a public interest concern, typically no sooner than 30 days.
-For information on how to qualify for the Pink Current Information marketplace designation, please visit the Upgrade to Pink Current page.
-In order to qualify for the OTCQB market, companies must be SEC reporting and current in their required SEC filings.
+Facts and circumstances may differ, however generally, OTC Markets Group will remove the Caveat Emptor designation once the company meets the qualifications for Pink Current Information, has verified the information on its company profile on www.otcmarkets.com, and demonstrates that there is no longer a public interest concern.
+The Caveat Emptor designation is typically not removed within the first 30 days.
 During the time it is labeled Caveat Emptor, the security will also have its quotes blocked on www.otcmarkets.com.